prateekrastogi/consert.frontend/docs/testing/unit-testing.md

   and somebody broke something in the add function.
 What would this test actually... test?

-Should our function work, Jest will show this output when running the tests:
+Should our function work, Mocha will show this output when running the tests:

 ```
 add()
   ✓ adds two numbers
-  ✓ doesn't add the third number
+  ✓ doesnt add the third number
 ```

 Lets say an unnamed colleague of ours breaks our function: